GGoetzelmann/cv_ws_2023/sessions/4 - Image Classification/Deepdetect - Installation and Usage.md

  }'
 ```
 ## Train Model

-only do this with GPU support
+- only do this with GPU support
+- you can use the registered service after training finished successfully

 ```
 curl --location --request POST 'http://localhost:9998/train' \